Rick Laird: Move to the United States and Mahavishnu Orchestra

 In 1966, Laird won a scholarship to study at Berklee College of Music in Boston, Massachusetts after sending a tape of himself playing with Stan Getz.
-Here, Laird studied arranging, composition, and the string bass.
+There, Laird studied arranging, composition, and the string bass.
 In 1968, he took up the bass guitar "so I could be heard."
-He gained influence to take up the instrument after seeing The Tony Williams Lifetime in concert.
+He gained confidence to take up the instrument after seeing The Tony Williams Lifetime in concert.

 Laird was a founding member and electric bassist of the jazz fusion band Mahavishnu Orchestra, the original line-up of which were active from June 1971 to December 1973.
 Guitar Player described Laird's playing: "Laird's solid, economical lines in conjunction with Billy Cobham's meticulous, powerful drumming provided a strong anchor for the odd-tempo and often volatile solos [from the rest of the band]".
 After the band split, Laird moved to New York City and played with Stan Getz (a tour in 1977) and Chick Corea (a tour the following year).
 Laird put out one album as a leader, Soft Focus.